Edmund William Cole

-Colonel Edmund William Cole (July 19, 1827 – May 25, 1899) was an American Confederate veteran and businessman.
+Colonel Edmund William "King" Cole (July 19, 1827 – May 25, 1899) was an American Confederate veteran and businessman.
 He was the president of the Nashville, Chattanooga and St. Louis Railway, and the founder of the American National Bank.

 Early life

 Edmund William Cole was born on July 19, 1827, in Giles County, Tennessee.
 He grew up on a farm.

 Career

-Cole moved to Nashville, Tennessee in 1845, where he worked as a store clerk and later as a bookkeeper in the post office.
+Cole moved to Nashville, Tennessee, in 1845, where he worked as a store clerk and later as a bookkeeper in the post office.
 In 1857, he was appointed as the superintendent of the Nashville & Chattanooga Railroad by its founder, Vernon K. Stevenson.

 During the American Civil War of 1861–1865, Cole served as a colonel in the Confederate States Army.
 General Samuel Jones described Cole as "active and zealous" during the war.

 Cole was appointed as the president of the Nashville & Chattanooga Railroad in 1868.
 Cole acquired four more lines and renamed it the Nashville, Chattanooga and St. Louis Railway in 1873.
 According to historian Jesse C. Burt, Jr., "His grandiose scheme for uniting disparate pieces of rail properties into a solid and well-managed enterprise was probably the first large rail consolidation to be attempted in the South."
 When August Belmont purchased it from Stevenson in 1880, Cole resigned, and he was succeeded as president by James D. Porter.

 Cole co-founded the American National Bank in 1883.
 He also invested in real estate in Downtown Nashville and coal mines in Sheffield, Alabama.
 He was also an investor in the Sheffield Hotel, where he banned the sale of whisky.